 Once you are registered with the EDD, you will receive a notice to post in your workplace that informs your employees of their rights under the Unemployment Insurance (UI) and State Disability Insurance (SDI) programs.
 SDI includes Disability Insurance (DI) and Paid Family Leave (PFL).
-This notice must be posted in a prominent location that is easily seen by your employees.
+You must post this notice in a prominent location that is easily seen by your employees.
 You will receive one of the following notices if you are subject to:

-- UI, DI, and PFL Notice to Employees (DE 1857A). - UI only Notice to Employees-Unemployment Insurance Benefits (DE 1857D). - DI and PFL only Notice to Employees (DE 1858).
+- UI, DI, and PFL Notice to Employees (DE 1857A) (PDF) (edd.ca.gov/pdf pub ctr/de1857a.pdf). - UI only Notice to Employees-Unemployment Insurance Benefits (DE 1857D) (PDF) (edd.ca.gov/pdf\pub\ctr/de1857d.pdf). - DI and PFL only Notice to Employees (DE 1858) (PDF) (edd.ca.gov/pdf pub ctr/de1858.pdf).